- Replace the filter cartridges every 6 months, when the capacity has been exceeded, or when a noticeable decrease in water flow is observed.

 - Aquifer filters do not remove fluoride.

-- The K-202 Aquifer water filter is certified by NSF International to standard ANSI/NSF 53 for the reduction of lead.
+- Aquifer water filters are certified by NSF International to Standard NSF/ANSI 53 for the reduction of lead.

-- Per the standard, the maximum lead allowed through the filter is 0.015 mg/L.
+- According to the standard, the maximum lead allowed through the filter is 0.010 mg/L.

-- Aquifer filter cartridges do not filter out Hexavalent Chromium or Benzene Reduction.
+- Aquifer filter cartridges do not reduce Hexavalent Chromium.

 - The micron rating for a fluid filter indicates the ability of the filter to remove contaminants by the size of particles it is exposed to.

-- The K-200 and K-201 Aquifer water filters have a Class I Particulate rating, which corresponds to a 0.5 micron rating.
+- The K-77687 and K-77688 Aquifer water filters have a Class I Particulate rating, which corresponds to a 0.5 micron rating.